 Without symptoms, it’s hard to convince physicians to investigate further with breast imaging tests.
 This is why our practice and our entire approach is different relative to the conventional approach which only looks at symptoms but not the root cause.
 Early diagnosis of chronic diseases such as cancer improves the ability to treat the cancer earlier and dramatically increases the chance of survival.
 Why wait?

-Thermography lets us observe the mechanics of the body in real-time, by observing thermal changes and hot-spots.
+The FDA approved thermography in 1957 as an adjunct diagnostic tool to detect the body’s mechanics in real-time, by observing thermal changes and hot-spots.
 It detects precisely how the mitochondria (aka., the powerhouse) of the cells function, and if excess inflammation is being produced.
 Unlike many other conventional radiological imaging, there is no risk of radiation with thermography.
 It is non-invasive and presents no risk to patients.
 It is an excellent tool for better understanding of blood flow problems, inflammation, chronic pain, digestive and autoimmune problems, and cancer risk.